Have You Been Cited For Failure to Maintain Lane?

 When failure to maintain lane is the basis for your DUI stop in Georgia, you are in common company.
 Failure to maintain lane is the most common reason a person is stopped and questioned about drinking and driving.
 Many times the alleged failure to maintain lane is merely weaving within a person's lane, which is not illegal.

-Richard Lawson is a former Georgia Prosecutor with almost 20 years experience handling DUI Cases in Georgia and all the related offenses such as failure to maintain lane.
+Richard Lawson is a former Georgia Prosecutor with more than 20 years experience handling DUI Cases in Georgia and all the related offenses such as failure to maintain lane.

 In fact, you are entitled to weave outside of your lane if you "first ascertain that it is safe to do so."
 As a result, there are many potential defenses to the charge of failure to maintain lane in Georgia.
 If the prosecutor cannot establish the underlying offense of Failure to Maintain Lane, then your entire Georgia DUI charge may be dropped.
 Our experienced Georgia DUI Attorneys can help.